Skip to main content

 Documents Required for Registration as Payroll Taxpayer:

-• Tax registration declaration.
+• Tax registration declaration, where applicable.

 Filing Deadlines: